 About: Ari Kaplan

-Ari is also an alternative dispute resolution (ADR) professional and is Canada's first Qualified Mediator (Q.Med) with expertise in pension law.
+Ari is also an alternative dispute resolution (ADR) professional and Canada's first Qualified Mediator (Q.Med) with expertise in pension and benefits law.
 He is a member of the ADR Institute of Canada and founding member of the Family Dispute Resolution Institute of Ontario.
 He leads commercial, family and workplace law mediations with Mediation Benefits, part of Kaplan Law.
 For more, see MEDIATION • BENEFITS.

 Ari teaches on the adjunct faculty of law at the University of Toronto.
 Ari was appointed by the Attorney General to the board of trustees of the Law Foundation of Ontario and served two terms on the board of directors of the Ontario Justice Education Network.
 Ari is fiercely committed to access to justice.